qiyfoundation/Qiy-Scheme/Definitions.md

 A [Qiy Node Request](#qiy-node-request) that can be used to obtain a list of all the [Connections](#connection) of a [Qiy Node](#qiy-node).

 ### Consent
-Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Any freely given, specific, informed and unambiguous indication of the [Individual](#individual)'s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of [Personal Data](#personal-data).

 ### Consent Audit Log
 An audit log of a [Consent](#consent) which is accessible via its [Consent Repository](#consent-repository).